 Name of SWME Windham Solid Waste Management District Year Chartered (if applicable) 1988 Mission for Sustainable Materials Management The Windham Solid Waste Management District (WSWMD, or the District) is a public entity formed by charter through the State of Vermont in 1988.
 It is comprised of 18 towns that range in population from 216 to 12,046, for a total population of 35,328 in 2010.
 The District is governed by a Board of Supervisors comprised of a representative and an alternate from each community, appointed annually by their Selectboards.
 The Charter, signed by the governor, states that WSWMD is responsible for design, implementation and administration of the programs necessary for disposing of the solid waste generated by the residents of member municipalities.
 The District is created and shall exist for the purpose of providing for integrated solid waste management for both solid and unregulated hazardous waste generated by member municipalities and their residents, but nothing herein shall constitute a limit on acceptance of waste from outside the district, provided such outside acceptance is approved by majority vote of the board of supervisors.
 The means of management shall follow the priorities set forth in 10 V.S.A. § 6604(a)(1), and may include, but are not limited to reduction and reuse activities and programs, recycling, composting, collection, transportation, unregulated hazardous waste collection and transportation, resource recovery, land disposal, or any combination thereof.
 WSWMD's mission is to provide solid waste education, recycling management, and disposal services for its member's towns and other entities as the need arises.
 This means the WSWMD is responsible for providing public education programs on all aspects of solid waste and hazardous waste management to member communities, and collection and diversion services for all wastes banned from Vermont landfills.
 In 1995, the WSWMD adopted the following goal: "Each item of waste generated within the District (should) be directed to the highest level of the solid waste management hierarchy as is possible."
-Names of Brattleboro, Brookline, Dover, Dummerston, Guilford, Halifax, Jamaica, Marlboro, Member Newfane, Putney, Readsboro Somerset, Stratton, Townshend, Vernon, Wardsboro, Town(s) Westminster, Wilmington.
-See Attachment A for the WSWMD FY 20 Member Services Map.
-Attach cover page once SWIP has been pre-approved with title and date adopted by SWME.
+Names of Member Town(s) Brattleboro Dummerston Jamaica Putney Stratton Wardsboro Brookline Guilford Marlboro Readsboro Townshend Westminster Dover Halifax Newfane Somerset Vernon Wilmington Attach cover page once SWIP has been pre-approved with title and date adopted by SWME.